22 of the Toughest Interview Questions and Answers

 Example - “I was fortunate to work with great mentors who have helped me be in the position I am today.
 I would specifically like to mention Mr. XYZ, who showed me how to always lead by example.”

 3) What was the most and least rewarding about your last position?

 Ensure you focus on the positive while answering this question to not sound too complaining.
 Employers seek to find out if you tend to dwell in the negativity of a situation or move on to the positive aspects of a job.

-Example - “I have thoroughly enjoyed my last job where I got to learn a lot.
-The most rewarding was an opportunity to work with new technology and experiment with the product.
+Example - “I have thoroughly enjoyed my last job, where I got to learn a lot.
+The most rewarding was the opportunity to work with new technology and experiment with the product.
 The only small downside could be the long working hours which were a result of bad time management.”

 1) Tell me about a time you overcame an obstacle